 Many countries require specific travel immunizations for visitors.
 Providers interested in giving these travel vaccines need to apply for a Uniform Stamp.
 The Uniform Stamp allows the authorized provider to officially sign the traveler's International Certificate of Vaccination.
 This Certificate records the vaccinations received and the signature validates this record.
 The Yellow Fever Center Certification allows the authorized provider(s) to actually purchase and administer the Yellow Fever vaccine.

-This training is optional, but participants can earn two CEU credits upon completion
+This training is required, and participants can earn two CEU credits upon completion